xixiaofinland/dotfiles-nix/README.md

 # Dotfiles with Nix

 This repository contains my personal configuration files (dotfiles) managed using Nix Flakes.
-It supports both macOS and NixOS on a WSL2 subsystem in Windows.
+It supports both macOS and NixOS.

 ⚠️ It's important to understand what the code does before applying to your own system.
 It has a learning curve to use Nix, take action rigorously.

 ## Features

 - **Nix Flakes**: Manage dependencies and configurations.
-- **Cross-Platform**: Works on macOS and NixOS (WSL2).
+- **Cross-Platform**: Works on macOS and NixOS.
 - **Custom Modules**: Modular configuration for easy customization.

 ## Installation